One X Two

-Uno equis dos is a 2025 Spanish black comedy thriller film directed by Alberto Utrera.
+One X Two (Uno equis dos) is a 2025 Spanish black comedy thriller film directed by Alberto Utrera.
 It stars Paco León, Raúl Tejón, Stéphanie Magnin, Adam Jezierski, and Kimberley Tell.

 Plot

 After playing the quiniela football betting game together for years since they were in university, Chino and Josu, move to a mountain house with their partners Paula and Cris and Cris' divorced work colleague David for the weekend as they have matched the first 12 of the 15 results of the weekly quiniela.
 The situation escalates as they face the possibility of becoming rich.

 Production

-Uno equis dos is a Garajonay Producciones production, and it had the association of Buendía Estudios.
+One X Two is a Garajonay Producciones production, and it had the association of Buendía Estudios.
 The film was shot in the 'Karibu Lodge' estate in Vega de San Mateo, Gran Canaria, in July and August 2024.
 Additional shooting locations in the island of Gran Canaria also included Playa de Las Canteras and Puerto de Mogán.